-In February 2013, the FASB issued ASU 2013-02, "Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income" ("ASU 2013-02").
-ASU 2013-02 established the effective date for the requirement to present components of reclassifications out of accumulated OCI on the face of the financial statements.
-The standard is effective in the first quarter of 2013 and is not expected to have a material impact on the Company's consolidated financial statements.
+In February 2013, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2013-02, "Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income" ("ASU 2013-02").
+ASU 2013-02 established the effective date for the requirement to present components of reclassifications out of accumulated other comprehensive income ("OCI") on the face of the financial statements.
+The adoption of ASU 2013-02 in the first quarter of 2013 did not have an impact on the Company's consolidated financial statements except the Company has applied these provisions to its presentation of consolidated financial statements.